DARRIN T. MISH: Hello, this is the IRS Solution Attorney, Darrin T. Mish.

 KATRINA MADEWELL: Most people are visual.
 If you can explain it auditorily then it makes sense.

-DARRIN T. MISH: When people come to my office, I have a white board in the conference room and I draw it and that’s even better.
+DARRIN T. MISH: When people come to our office, I have a white board in the conference room and I draw it and that’s even better.

 KATRINA MADEWELL: We’re going to draw it for you with our words.
 This is the IRS Solution Attorney Show.
 If you want to get Darrin, you can get him at 888-GET-MISH.